Suzuki Ignis review - MPG, CO2 and running costs

 The Ignis should be very cheap to buy and run regardless of spec, although insurance groups aren’t all that low

 For a small, low cost city car, the Ignis isn’t all that cheap to insure.
-One factor to blame on that is the three-star Euro NCAP safety rating (rising to four stars on top-spec models).
-All Ignis models, regardless of spec, are fixed at group 9.
-For comparison, a VW up! starts at group 2, and a Fiat Panda kicks off from group 4.
+One factor to blame on that is the three-star Euro NCAP safety rating (rising to five stars for models with the enhanced safety pack).
+Insurance groups start from group 15, rising to group 21 for the SZ-T manual version.

 In this review